Search for Quadruplet Scalars using Boosted Decision Trees at the LHC: Abstract

 \section{Abstract}

 Beyond the Standard Model scenarios introduce additional scalar and fermion multiplets, which influence neutrino mass generation mechanisms and yield distinctive collider signatures.
-This work focuses on a particular scenario involving a neutral fermion quintuplet and a scalar quadruplet.
-The study examines the production and decay of the scalar quadruplet components at the LHC, emphasizing how their decay patterns, {\em fermiophobic} versus {\em fermiophilic}, depend on mass differences and Yukawa couplings with the fermion multiplets.
-A detailed collider analysis targeting final states with at least four leptons and two jets is conducted.
-The study also incorporates Standard Model backgrounds, leveraging multivariate techniques via Boosted Decision Trees.
-Results indicate discovery potential for scalar masses around 600–700 GeV and exclusion sensitivity extending beyond 1 TeV, highlighting the model’s promising experimental signatures and its role in probing new physics at colliders.
+This work focuses on a particular scenario involving a fermion quintuplet and a scalar quadruplet.
+The study examines the production and decay of the scalar quadruplet components at the Large Hadron Collider (LHC), emphasizing how their decay patterns, {\em fermiophobic} versus {\em fermiophilic}, depend on mass differences and Yukawa couplings with the fermion multiplets.
+This study provides an overview of possible signals at the LHC, along with a detailed collider analysis focused on final states containing at least four leptons and two jets, in which the masses of the scalars and fermions are reconstructed successfully.
+Standard Model backgrounds are also incorporated in the study, with multivariate techniques leveraged via Boosted Decision Trees.
+Results indicate discovery potential for scalar masses around $600–700$ GeV and exclusion sensitivity extending beyond $1$ TeV, highlighting the promising experimental signatures of the model and its role in probing new physics at colliders.